-Additionally, there is a ninth position that was approved in the 2018 budget that has not yet been filled which of 407 the Asset Management Facilitator/Coordinator.
+Additionally, there is a ninth position that was approved in the 2018 budget that has not yet been filed which 423 the Asset Management Facilitator/Coordinator.
 We were waiting for a resource plan from Opus Consulting before proceeding to fill this position.
 I am currently working in conjunction with Darcy Mooney and Phaedra Turner to provide more information to you prior to the development of a job description and the posting of the position.